tetesh/OpenVPN-Freeipa-2fa-auth-script/README.md

 ## OTHER:
 The script writes logs to `/var/log/ovpn_2fa_auth_script.log`
 This script was also tested with pfsense 2.7.2
+Setenv via openvpn is used so that one script can be used by many openvpn servers at the same time, for example, checking different freepa groups for a user